coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Logging, metrics, and alerting all via the same API.

-^ And while we are about to look at some technical Kubernetes features, I would argue the best two features of Kubernetes are the API and the learned complexity that can be reused from project-to-project.
+^ And while we are about to look at some technical Kubernetes features, I would argue that these two features (API & Learned Complexity) are what you come to Kubernetes for.

+^ Learned complexity that you can take from job-to-job, project-to-project, and cloud-to-cloud.

+^ **8:30 MINUTES**

 ---

 ^ I have a prediction.

-> In the next few years the Kubernetes API will become the common API for interfacing with cloud resources.
+> In the next few years, the Kubernetes API will become the common API for interfacing with cloud resources.

+^ I'm going to say it again just in case someone wants to record a video to call me out in three years.

 ^ That may sound crazy, but...